mateusmb/marked/README.md

 yarn
 ```

-Start the web application in your fav browser
+Start the web application on your favorite browser

 ```bash
 npm start